aravindakr95/todo-app-backend/README.md

 ## :sparkles: Prerequisites

-Proceed with next steps if your platform meet following prerequisites.
+Proceed with next steps if your platform meet the following prerequisite.

 - Install [Node.js](https://nodejs.org/en/) (14.16.0 LTS) on your device.